-You can control whether users can access the Salesforce 1 mobile browser app when they log in to Salesforce from a supported mobile browser.
-By default, the mobile browser app is turned on for your organization.
+You can control whether users can access Salesforce mobile web when they log in to Salesforce from a supported mobile browser.
+By default, mobile web is turned on for your organization.

-- From Setup, enter Salesforce1 Settings in the Quick Find box, then select Salesforce1 Settings. - 2.
-Select Enable the Salesforce1 mobile browser app to allow all users in your organization to access the app.
+- 1. From Setup, enter Settings in the Quick Find box, then select Salesforce Settings. - 2.
+Select Enable the Salesforce mobile web to allow all users in your organization to access the app.
 Deselect this option to turn off access to the app. - 3.
 Click Save.

-When this option is turned on, users who log in to Salesforce from a supported mobile browser are automatically directed to the Salesforce 1 interface.
+When this option is turned on, users who log in to Salesforce from a supported mobile browser are automatically directed to the Salesforce mobile web experience.
 Logging in from an unsupported mobile browser loads the Salesforce Classic full site, even when this option is selected.

-[1] Important: Use of the Salesforce Classic full site in a mobile browser isn't supported.
-While you can disable the Salesforce1 mobile browser app for your organization, and individual users can turn off the mobile browser app for themselves, regular use of the full site in a mobile browser isn't recommended.
+Important: Use of the Salesforce Classic full site in a mobile browser isn't supported.
+While you can disable Salesforce mobile web for your organization, and individual users can turn off mobile web for themselves, regular use of the full site in a mobile browser isn't recommended.
 Your users may experience problems that Salesforce Customer Support won't investigate.